opensafely-core/ehrql/GLOSSARY.md

 The table structure in an EHR provider's database.
 We do not present this table structure to the user.
 Instead, the user interacts with ehrQL Tables; their queries are translated into queries against this table structure by a Backend.

-**`variable_definitions`.**
-Found throughout the ehrQL codebase, the Query Model equivalent of a Dataset Definition.
-Specifically, a dictionary that maps column names to Query Model objects (plus a `population` key that defines the population).